Sharjeel-Khan/cs7641-project-group11/README.md

 ### Sex <a name="sex"></a>

 ![Sex Results.](/plots/all_Sex.JPG)
-The trends in the PCA analysis indicate that, generally, random forests perform the best but decision trees catch up given enough principle components.
-This difference is likely due to drawbacks of in terms of teh bias-variance trade off previously discussed.
+The trends in the PCA analysis indicate that, generally, random forests perform the best but SVM catchs up given enough principle components.
+Overall, all four classifiers have above 80% accuracy for 20 pca components.
 Moreover, the confusion matrix indicates that there is a high chance of correctly classifying male's as male's (normalized value = 0.87) but a bit lower on correctly classifying female's (0.60).
 Additionally, there are a greater number of females incorrectly classified as males (0.40) than males classified as females (0.13).

 ### Occupation <a name="occupation"></a>